Skip to main content

 • Medical Malpractice (Read more.).

-• Comparative Negligence Issues (Jurors may or may not apportion fault, for example.
-Or they may apportion more significant blame if they think it unjust a plaintiff gets too much money.).
+• Comparative Negligence Issues (Jurors may or may not apportion fault, for example, or they may apportion more significant blame if they think it is unjust that a plaintiff gets too much money).

 • Reserved.
 So many times, nullification could be appropriate; I invite you to comment below.